bigchaindb/bigchaindb/docs/contributing/source/dev-setup-coding-and-contribution-process/run-dev-network-stack.md

 #Optional, since docker is the default type.
 $ export STACK_TYPE=docker

+#Optional, repo to use for the network deployment
+# Default: bigchaindb/bigchaindb
+$ export STACK_REPO=bigchaindb/bigchaindb

 #Optional, codebase to use for the network deployment
+# Default: master
 $ export STACK_BRANCH=master

 #Optional, since 0.19.2 is the default tendermint version.